openremote/documentation/docs/user-guide/manager-apis.md

 :::note

-`attributevalue` topic prefix can be used in place of `attribute` to only return the value of the [AttributeEvent](https://github.com/openremote/openremote/blob/master/model/src/main/java/org/openremote/model/attribute/AttributeEvent.java) rather then the entire event.**
+`attributevalue` topic prefix can be used in place of `attribute` to only return the value of the [AttributeEvent](https://github.com/openremote/openremote/blob/master/model/src/main/java/org/openremote/model/attribute/AttributeEvent.java) rather than the entire event.**

 :::